foureyes/csci-ua.0060-fall2020-001/slides/mongo/aggregation.md

 __Let's check out what we've imported__ &rarr;

-* {:.fragment} get to the right collection
+* {:.fragment} get to the right database (not necessary on i6), then describe the collection
 	```
-use test
+use YOUR_DATABASE
 show collections
 	```
 	{:.fragment}